IWILZ/PicoSem/README.md

 ## **The concept of this work**
 As defined in https://en.wikipedia.org/wiki/Semaphore_(programming), a semaphore is "a variable or abstract data type used to control access to a common resource by multiple threads".

-This library uses 2 semaphores and 2 unidirectional data buffers to reach the goal so it's important to underline that each buffer is "one-way" and is also a "common resource" betwen the 2 cores (one writing and the other reading) and so to make a real bidirectional data exchange, you will need define 2 different data buffers.
+This library uses 2 semaphores and 2 unidirectional data buffers to reach the goal so it's important to underline that each buffer is "one-way" and is also a "common resource" betwen the 2 cores (one writing and the other reading) and so to make a real bidirectional data exchange, you will need to define 2 different data buffers.

 ## **Installing the library into Arduino framework**
 To install the library: